This blog will cover the following topics:

 Working of Power BI

-In power bi tutorial you will also get to know about working of power bi.
-In power bi, you should first connect your data to the tool, transform the data that you have uploaded, model your data as you need, visualize your data, and share the results generated by Power BI.
+In Power BI, you should first connect your data to the tool, transform the data that you have uploaded, model the data as needed, visualize the data, and share the generated results.

 Connecting Your Data

-You can either use Power BI Desktop or Power BI Services to connect variety of data from various data sources like MySQL Server, MySQL, Oracle, etc. we have explained two ways to connect your data in power bi tutorial for beginners, i.e., either upload your file to Power BI or import the file into Power BI.
+You can either use Power BI or Power BI Desktop to connect a variety of data sources, such as MySQL Server, MySQL, Oracle, etc. You can connect your data to Power BI in two ways either upload your file to Power BI or import the file into Power BI.

-Connect to the data in your workbook so that you can create Power BI reports and dashboards for it.
+Connect to the data in your workbook to create Power BI reports and dashboards for it.

-In order to view your file, you will have to fetch it in Power BI, and you can interact with it just as you would do in case of Excel Online.
+In order to view your file, you will have to fetch it in Power BI; you can interact with the file just as you would do in the case of Excel Online.

-If you have any doubts or queries related to BI, do post on BI community.
+If you have any doubts or queries related to BI, do post them in our BI Community.

 Transforming Your Data

-Once your data is loaded, you can transform the data as per your need.
+Once your data is loaded, you can transform it as per your needs.
 You can do this by using the Transform menu.
-It has a set of operations like reverse rows, count rows, rename, replace values and errors, pivot and unpivot columns, etc.
+It has a set of operations,, including reverse rows, count rows, rename, replace values and errors, pivot and unpivot columns, etc.

 Modeling Your Data

-In this power bi desktop tutorial, you will learn to add some functions, calculations, relationships, measures, etc in this section of working of power bi. to your data for better visualization and analytics so that it can be used for business insights.
-You can even write a query to your files so that you can accomplish different tasks in a short duration of time.
+For data modeling, add the data sources in Power BI new report option.
+Power BI lets you add functions, calculations, relationships, measures, etc., to your data for better visualization and analytics; this is done so that the data can be used to derive better business insights.
+This functionality of Power BI is referred to as Data Modeling.
+By using Power BI Data Modeling, you can even write a query to your files so that you can accomplish different tasks in a short span of time.

-In microsoft power bi tutorial you’ll learn about data visualization .
-Here, you can create your reports, dashboards, etc. based on your modeled data and depending on the company’s requirement.
-Report creation can be done in many ways, you need to select any field you want from your CSV file or data file and then choose the tool you want to give to your data so as to generate the desired report.
-You can use variety of tools and even add a custom visual gallery effectively.
+In Power BI, you can create reports, dashboards, etc. based on the modeled data and depending on your organization’s requirements.
+Report creation can be done in many ways; you have to select a field of your choice from your CSV or data file, and then choose the tool that you want to give to your data so as to generate the desired report.
+You can use a variety of tools and even add a custom visual gallery.

 Sharing the Generated Reports